MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-I-Office-Personnel-Management/subchapter-B-Civil-Service-Regulations/part-531-Pay-Under-General-Schedule/subpart-B-Determining-Rate-Basic-Pay/subjectgroup-ECFR9b085ee4a0f815a-Setting-Pay-When-Appointment-Position-Changes/section-531.212.md

 (2) The candidate fills a special agency need.
 An agency may determine that a candidate fills a special agency need if the type, level, or quality of skills and competencies or other qualities and experiences possessed by the candidate are relevant to the requirements of the position and are essential to accomplishing an important agency mission, goal, or program activity.
 A candidate also may meet the special needs criteria by meeting agency workforce needs, as documented in the agency's strategic human capital plan.

-(c) *Pay rate determination.* An agency may consider one or more of the following factors, as applicable in the case at hand, to determine the step at which to set an employee's payable rate of basic pay using the superior qualifications and special needs pay-setting authority:
+(c) *Pay rate determination.* To determine the step at which to set an employee's payable rate of basic pay using the superior qualifications and special needs pay-setting authority, an agency must consider:

+(1) The step at which pay has been set for employees who had similar qualifications (based on the level, type, or quality of the candidate's skills or competencies or other qualities and experiences) and who have been newly appointed to positions that are similar to the candidate's position (based on the position's occupational series, grade level, organization, geographic location, or other job-relevant factors), if applicable; and

+(2) One or more of the following factors, as applicable in the case at hand:

-(1) The level, type, or quality of the candidate's skills or competencies;
+(i) The level, type, or quality of the candidate's skills or competencies;

-(2) The candidate's existing salary, recent salary history, or salary documented in a competing job offer (taking into account the location where the salary was or would be earned and comparing the salary to payable rates of basic pay in the same location);

-(3) Significant disparities between Federal and non-Federal salaries for the skills and competencies required in the position to be filled;
+(ii) Significant disparities between Federal and non-Federal salaries for the skills and competencies required in the position to be filled;

-(4) Existing labor market conditions and employment trends, including the availability and quality of candidates for the same or similar positions;
+(iii) Existing labor market conditions and employment trends, including the availability and quality of candidates for the same or similar positions;

-(5) The success of recent efforts to recruit candidates for the same or similar positions;
+(iv) The success of recent efforts to recruit candidates for the same or similar positions;

-(6) Recent turnover in the same or similar positions;
+(v) Recent turnover in the same or similar positions;

-(7) The importance/criticality of the position to be filled and the effect on the agency if it is not filled or if there is a delay in filling it;
+(vi) The importance/criticality of the position to be filled and the effect on the agency if it is not filled or if there is a delay in filling it;

-(8) The desirability of the geographic location, duties, and/or work environment associated with the position;
+(vii) The desirability of the geographic location, duties, and/or work environment associated with the position;

-(9) Agency workforce needs, as documented in the agency's strategic human capital plan; or
+(viii) Agency workforce needs, as documented in the agency's strategic human capital plan; or

-(10) Other relevant factors.
+(ix) Other relevant factors, except that an agency may not consider the candidate's salary history (*i.e.,* existing salary or prior salary) or a salary from a competing job offer.

 (d) *Consideration of recruitment incentive.* In determining whether to use the superior qualifications and special needs pay-setting authority and the level at which the employee's payable rate of basic pay should be set, an agency must consider the possibility of authorizing a recruitment incentive under 5 CFR part 575, subpart A.